A Fistful of Collars

 “I need you,” the red eyes glimmered with greed, the crackling second voice dripping with sinister purpose, “you fit the criteria so well.”

 Undertow made a beckoning motion towards her and she felt the watery sheathe around her move her body forward in response.
+She was no more than a puppet on watery strings.
 They began walking towards one of the warehouses, neither woman in control of their own movements.

 “Let go of me!”
 Panzer demanded, trying to hide the panic in her voice, “When I get out of this, I’m going to make you pay!”